 According to Section 4(2) of Cap.
-545, the Land Tribunal will not make an order for sale unless she satisfies that the redevelopment of the lot is justified "due to the age or state of repair of the existing development on the lot".
+545, the Lands Tribunal will not make an order for sale unless she satisfies that the redevelopment of the lot is justified "due to the age or state of repair of the existing development on the lot".

-Therefore, the objective of the expert report is to demonstrate whether the existing building(s) on the concerned lot has reached the end of its physical life and are not in habitable condition.
+Therefore, the objective of the expert report is to demonstrate whether the existing building(s) on the concerned lot has reached the end of its physical life and is not in a habitable condition.